NOLA, Big Easy, Who-Dat Nation,

 Napoleon House Bar & Cafe

 Pimm’s Cup!!
 The Cafe and Bar are open.
-The Bistro is still closed from Katrina.
+The Bistro was closed from Katrina, but may be back up by now.
 (Some say the muffuletta is the best…NOPE…still Central Grocery for that!
 But the food is great!)

 Felix’s Restaurant & Oyster Bar

 Oyster Bar!
+TURTLE soup!
 And FRIED FOOD!
 And TV’s for watching the Saints game!